pardeike/Achtung2/README.md

 Make sure you have the Community Core Library (CCL) installed.
 The plain version without vanilla tweaks is enough.
 Achtung!
 Mod must load after CCL but the order of other mods is not important.

-Use preferable Steam to subscribe to Achtung!
-Mod [here](http://steamcommunity.com/sharedfiles/filedetails/?id=730936602&searchtext=achtung).
+Use should prefer to use Steam Workshop to subscribe to Achtung!
+Mod updates [here](http://steamcommunity.com/sharedfiles/filedetails/?id=730936602&searchtext=achtung).
 Doing so will automatically update Achtung! anytime a new version comes out.

-Alternatively, download the zip file from [here](https://dl.dropboxusercontent.com/u/6298289/AchtungMod.zip) and install it by copying the AchtungMod folder into the Mods folder.
+Alternatively, download the zip file from [GitHub](https://github.com/pardeike/RimWorld-Achtung-Mod/archive/master.zip) and install it by unzipping the "RimWorld-Achtung-Mod-master" directory into the Mods folder (you can rename it but it doesn't matter).

 ---